-Haylie’s mother Christina refused to accept her daughter’s ongoing agony and began a search for more solutions.
-She found the Northern California Shriners Hospital through a Facebook group – Mothers and Children with Scoliosis.
+Haylie’s mother, Christina, refused to accept her daughter’s ongoing agony and began a search for more solutions.
+She found the Northern California Shriners Hospital through a Facebook group called Mothers and Children with Scoliosis.
 One mother’s testimonial inspired Christina to reach out and get the self-referral process started.
-Once Hailey began her treatment at the Northern California Shriners Hospital, her life improved drastically.
+Once Haylie began her treatment at the Northern California Shriners Hospital, her life improved drastically.

 “She came to Shriners [Hospital] and the doctors had all the confidence in the world in her,” said Christina.
 “They told her that with proper care she would be able to do anything she wanted.”

-The first priority for orthopaedic spine surgeon Eric O. Klineberg, M.D., and the entire orthopaedic team was to work with the Pediatric Orthotic and Prosthetic Services department to create Haylie a brace with proper padding that provided her skin cushioning.
-The goal of bracing is to improve and prevent the worsening of a child’s curve, without surgery.
+The first priority for orthopaedic spine surgeon Eric O. Klineberg, M.D., and the entire orthopaedic team was to work with Pediatric Orthotic and Prosthetic Services – West, LLC, at the Northern California Shriners Hospital to create a brace for Haylie with proper padding that provided her skin cushioning.
+The goal of bracing is to improve and prevent the worsening of a child’s curve without surgery.

-“I noticed a major difference between the braces given to me by my other doctor and the ones at Shriners [Hospital],” said Haylie.
-“The ones given to me before left me black and blue and at Shriners [Hospital], they had more padding, and I was really excited because the comfort improved tremendously.”
+“I noticed a major difference between the braces given to me by my other doctor and the ones at Shriners,” said Haylie.
+“The ones given to me before left me black and blue, and at Shriners, they had more padding, and I was really excited because the comfort improved tremendously.”

 “The hospital feels like home to me,” said Haylie.
-“People don’t look at me differently at Shriners [Hospital].
+“People don’t look at me differently at Shriners.
 I love being around other kids who are overcoming obstacles in life like me.”

 Her confidence and spirits were improving by the time she was in her second brace made at the Northern California Shriners Hospital – a bright rainbow-colored brace.
 Haylie remembers this brace most because it was the first one she ever wore out in public.

-Haylie is back to full-time competitive dance with Sacramento Showbiz Productions, a dance company she has been practicing with for two years now and is an honors English student.
+Haylie is back to full-time competitive dance with Sacramento Showbiz Productions, a dance company she has been practicing with for two years now.
+She is also an honors English student.